-2.7 Financial difficulty in the context of family violence
+2.6 Financial difficulty in the context of family violence

 The principles outlined above for handling financial difficulty requests made by one borrower to a joint loan also apply in situations where family violence is involved.
-This includes the expectation that a financial firm will work with an individual borrower who is requesting assistance, without requiring the consent of the other borrower.
+This includes the expectation that an FSP will work with an individual borrower who is requesting assistance, without requiring the consent of the other borrower.